hci-lab-um/heuristics-for-test-tool-design/how-to-use-the-heuristics.md

 The Generic Use section shows the flow between heuristics, and describes what you will find in each heuristic's description.

 This is followed by sections that suggest how to use the heuristics in several common situations:

+- if you are a [tool vendor designing or building a test tool](#tool-vendor);
+- if you are designing or building an open-source test tool;
 - if you are designing a tool to be used by you or your team in-house;
-- if you are a tool vendor designing or building a test tool;
-- if you are designing or building an open-source test tool;
 - if you are using the heuristics to help you choose or evaluate a test tool.

 ## Generic use